Atrenoch/WHSTechNotes/journal.md

+# March 24, 2025

+The role of social media has greatly improved the engagment in the NCAA, this is helpful in a lot of ways, broadcasting, sports announcers thoughts, and news aiding in the popularity of the sport.
+Streaming services have greatly improved the population of people's connectivity to the sport, with adds or no adds, while watching the sport.
+The way that technology has been shaping sport's telecomunication is yet complete.
+          The Idea of AI incorporating into how the sports plays will go, is a new technology that is constantly growing everyday.
+AI can help to interpret which players will make baskets with ease, and others who will struggle.
+It can also interpret which team will end up on top of all the others.
+But it's not 100 percent perfect yet, as the AI will continue to learn and analyze how players play in games, and coordinate with their team members.

 # March 17, 2025

 I used my laptop a lot this spring break, I played games, such as Minecraft, Red Dead Redemption, Immortals Fenyx Rising, and Avatar Frontiers of Pandora.
 I used a TV to display movies and videos in the living room.
 I used a desktop computer to run those movies and videos.
 I even used a Nintendo 3ds to play some games that I haven't played in years.
 My laptop was also used for some game design in Unreal Engine 5.